ALM Functions: An Organizational Approach in a Context of Uncertainty

 Given that several areas are involved in ALM-related activities, effective preparation also depends on proper coordination across functions.

 While organizational structures may differ, a key element for coordination is that all relevant areas work on a common and consistent information base.
 This does not imply a loss of independence: each function must continue to operate within its own responsibilities, obligations, and degree of independence, but with a shared understanding of the underlying information.
+The Mirai is built around this principle, a single data model that connects Treasury, Risk, and Finance without collapsing their respective responsibilities, so that each function retains its independence while working from the same underlying balance sheet view.

 When an actual event occurs, the situation may not exactly match any predefined scenario.
 However, having carried out prior analysis using a common information base allows institutions to react more quickly and with greater confidence, adjusting predefined actions to the specific circumstances they face.